albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 - **Immutable** (cannot be modified once built)

-- New image gets created **every time** a new version of our application is dockerized
+.conclusion[➤ New image gets created **every time** a new version of our application is dockerized]

 ---

 # Demo 2

-Analyse Docker image

-- Overview of `dive`
+Overview of `dive` (OS tool for exploring a docker image)

-- Analyse Docker with `dive`
+[//]: # (shows Docker image contents broken down by layer, we will show you later how to make use of it)

 ---